android/platform-samples/README.md

 - [User-interface](https://github.com/android/platform-samples/tree/main/samples/user-interface)
 - More to come...

-We are constantly adding new samples to this repository.
+We regularly add new samples to this repository.
 You can find a list of all the available samples [here](https://github.com/android/platform-samples/tree/main/samples).

 ## How to run